menandmice/micetro_docs/guides/implementation/architecture.rst

 There are two types of Men&Mice Virtual Appliances: a DNS/DHCP Appliance and a DNS Caching Appliance.

-The DNS/DHCP Appliance can be used as a DNS and a DHCP server.
-You can also use the DNS/DHCP Appliance act as a server for Micetro Web Application.
+The DNS/DHCP Appliance can be used as both a DNS and a DHCP server.
 Once the DNS/DHCP appliance has been configured, you work with the DNS and DHCP server just as you would work with the BIND and ISC DHCP servers.
 See :ref:`dns-dhcp-appliance` for more information.

 The DNS Caching Appliance contains a high-performance Caching-only DNS server.
 See :ref:`caching-appliance` for more information.